df8819/SimpleNN/README.md

 - Reset Graph Button: Click this button to clear the training progress graph.
 - Note: The prediction value closer to 1 indicates a higher prediction, while closer to 0 indicates a lower prediction.

+## Guide

+- A simple user guide is implemented in the app itself.
+Click the "Guide" button for more information.

 ## Note:
 The Number Classifier application is a simplified example and may not provide accurate predictions for complex scenarios.
 It is intended for learning purposes and as a starting point for further development.